django-cms/django-cms/docs/index.rst

 Overview
 ********

-django CMS is a modern web publishing platform built with `Django`_, the web application framework "for perfectionists with deadlines".
+django CMS is a modern and beautiful web publishing platform built with `Django`_, the web application framework "for perfectionists with deadlines".

 django CMS offers out-of-the-box support for the common features you'd expect